cython/cython/docs/src/userguide/freethreading.rst

 of Python.
 However, by default these extension modules don't indicate their compatibility.
 Therefore, importing one of these extension modules will result in the interpreter re-enabling the GIL.
-The result is that the extension module will work, but you will lose the benefits of the freethreading interpreter!
+The result is that the extension module will work, but you will lose the benefits of the free-threaded interpreter!

-The module-level directive ``# cython: freethreading_compatible = True`` declares that the module is fully compatible with the freethreading interpreter.
+The module-level directive ``# cython: freethreading_compatible = True`` declares that the module is fully compatible with the free-threaded interpreter.
 When you specify this directive, importing the module will not cause the interpreter to re-enable the GIL.
 The directive itself does
 not do anything to ensure compatibility - it is simply a way for you to indicate that you